Model Quantization Guide: Foundations to Production Serving

 --scheme w4a16 \

-Then generate the recipe and dry-run calibration before spending GPU time:
+Then generate a recipe and preview quantization before spending GPU time:

 uv run python demo.py recipe --algorithm gptq-w4a16